- GAP 200.150, Cost Transfers on Federally Sponsored Projects

 Untimely salary cost distribution changes involving moving charges to cost objects belonging to federally sponsored projects will not be allowed if they occur more than six months after the initial charge.
 Note: retroactive changes to effort distributions must always be completed in order to ensure alignment with an individual's effort certification statement(s); effort transferred onto federally sponsored projects more than six months after the initial charge must be cost shared.

-B. Journal Voucher (JV) Keyed in SAP by Department
+B. Journal Voucher (JV) Keyed in SAP by Department (Non-payroll)

 Any cost transfer involving a non-payroll cost should use the ZF418 transaction in SAP.
 If the cost transfer is untimely justification explaining the reason for the delay in processing should appear in the “Extra Texts” field within SAP.
 Further guidance on the ZF418 tool may be found in this Reference Guide.
+Non-payroll cost transfers can only be processed as ZJ documents using the ZF418 transaction in SAP; manual SA journal vouchers are not allowable.

 According to the U.S. Department of Health and Human Services (DHHS) and the National Institutes of Health (NIH) grants policy statements, untimely cost transfers (greater than 90 days from when the error was discovered) should not occur on grants unless the grant making organization has given prior approval for a longer period.
 Documentation for these transfers must include a certification of the correctness of the new charge by a responsible official.
 These policies supersede Duke’s internal policies and approvals processes.